Buying a car

 I’ve bought a car – how do I register it and do I need insurance?

 Before you drive a car, you have to make sure it’s registered.
 After you have bought a car, you have 14 days to get it registered or (if it is a second hand car) to transfer the registration into your name [please.
-You can register a car or transfer registration by going to http://www.transport.tas.gov.au/online/vehicles
+You can register a car or transfer registration by going to https://www.service.tas.gov.au/services/transport/vehicle-registration/transfer-a-vehicle-registration

 It’s also important to make sure you have insurance on your car.
 This will cover you in case you damage someone else’s car while you’re driving, for example in an accident.
 For more information on getting insurance, check out our Insurance page.